tidyverse/tidyups/005-github-simplification.md

         we expect data scientists might use it for analysis projects.
     -   glue is useful for data science but designed to be zero dep specifically for use by package developers.
-    -   Both tibble and magrritr are technically user-facing, but most people use via other packages. tibble is now really mostly about defining a data structure.
+    -   Both tibble and magrittr are technically user-facing, but most people use them via other packages. tibble is now really mostly about defining a data structure.
-    -   modelr is package that initially made sense in tidyverse, but is now mostly deprecated.
+    -   modelr is a package that initially made sense in tidyverse, but is now mostly deprecated.
     -   googledrive is not really about data analysis or package development.
     -   vroom is in r-lib, readr is in tidyverse.